zendframework/zendframework/README.md

       removed other extensions in favor of "Features"
     - Zend\Db\TableGateway: created a "Features" API in TableGatway to promote horizontal extension of TableGatway
+ - Di (Ralph Schindler, Marco Pivetta)
+    - Added method injectDependencies($instance), to allow injecting an object after an instance is already available (used in the ServiceManager)
+    - Various fixes based on issue reports
  - Dojo
     - REMOVED.
 Support was for out-dated versions of Dojo, and with the new Form rewrite, it needs to be completely rewritten.
 This is targetted for post